The cost of cloud computing and ways to save

 A typical invoice from AWS, GCP, or Azure cloud services is formatted in a long, dense CSV or PDF file with blocks of text and numbers.
 On its face, it isn’t easy to see how different costs or services are connected to your cloud architecture.

-Lucidchart can help you glean insights from these cost reports and put your cloud costs in context by visualizing the data.
+Lucidchart can help you glean insights from these cost reports and put your cloud computing costs in context by visualizing the data.

 Overlay your cost data from the invoice on top of your architecture diagrams so you can visually connect the dots, identify where your costs are coming from, and even flag areas that may be overspending or underutilized.